gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-11-09-new-3d-golf-simulation-video-game-series.md

 ## 8-bit Computers

 The series began in 1982 with リアルゴルフゲーム ([Real Golf Game](https://necretro.org/Real_Golf_Game)) for NEC PC-6001, a distinctly 2D presentation with overhead view, power bar and course map.
+[Here's a video](https://www.youtube.com/watch?v=mXIZB54b6Jc) of where it all began.

 Things got interesting later that year with the follow-up ３Ｄゴルフシミュレーション ([3-D Golf Simulation](https://necretro.org/3D_Golf_Simulation)) which was written for the Fujitsu FM-7 computer and published in [the 1983-4 issue of I/O magazine](https://archive.org/details/Io19834/page/n185/mode/2up).
 The game was written in BASIC and its [source code](https://archive.org/details/Io19834/page/n187/mode/2up), including data for 18 holes known as *T&E Island Golf Course*, was given away in the magazine as a type-in listing.
 The game was released commercially on a few other Japanese 8-bit computers over the next couple of years, with machine code gradually added to speed up the 3D processing in [1984's "High-Speed" edition](https://www.youtube.com/watch?v=TqBlo1BgaGY) for MSX and [1985's "Super Version"](https://necretro.org/3D_Golf_Simulation_Super_Version) for PC-6001 mkII.